-As an undergraduate student, you are expected to be responsible for a 40-hour work week, divided amongst your required major courses, consisting of contact (lecture) time, assigned practicals, and any additional assigned work, lecture preparation, reading, etc. Therefore, for the 1st year Earthscience/Geology course, you should expect not less than 10 hours of work per week (3 hours of lectures, a three hour practical, and up to 4 additional hours of work); for a 2nd year course, you can expect about 13 hours per course in a week (3.75 hours of lectures, 3-4 hours of practicals, and another 5-6 hours of work), and for a 3rd year course, 20 hours per week (same load as second year, with more extra work and independent preparation and study expected).
-You are increasingly expected to demonstrate self-motivated use of the library, for reference books and the internet, to supplement your undergraduate courses.
-In addition, in the Geology Department (among others), you will find that practical tests and exams often use Saturday mornings, and that compulsory field courses use some of your vacation times.
-All of this means that you are being prepared for a culture of life-long learning, where your career is not just a job, it's a way of thinking about the world.
+As an undergraduate student, you are expected to be responsible for a 40-hour work week, divided amongst your required major courses, consisting of contact (lecture) time, practical sessions, and any additional assigned work, lecture preparation, reading, etc. Therefore, for the 1st year Earthscience/Geology courses, you should expect not less than 10 hours of work per week (3 hours of lectures, a three hour practical session, and up to 4 additional hours of work); for a 2nd year course, you can expect about 13 hours per course in a week (3.75 hours of lectures, 3-4 hours of practical work, and another 5-6 hours of work), and for a 3rd year course, 20 hours per week (same load as second year, with more extra work and independent preparation and study expected).
+You are increasingly expected to demonstrate self-motivated use of the library, for reference books and the internet, to supplement your lecture material, and before you go to your lecturer for extra help.
+This can be applied to all of your undergraduate courses.
+In addition, in the Geology Department (among others), you will find that field assignments often use weekends, and that compulsory field courses may be scheduled during vacation times.
+All of this means that you are being prepared for a culture of life-long learning, where your career is not just a job, it's a way of being and thinking about the world.